Reagan1947/Saponin/README.md

 # Saponin Wechat Program

-**Introduce**:This repository is build for Saponin's development which is a wechat program.
+**Introduce**:This repository is build for Saponin's development which is a WeChat program.
 ## Developemt Schedul
 1. Celection for washing label
 2. Rebuild base pic despat program